dymmond/edgy/docs/migrations/migrations.md

 * **app** - The application instance.
 Any application you want your migrations to be attached to.
 * **registry** - The registry being used for your models.
 The registry **must be** an instance of `edgy.Registry` or an `AssertationError` is raised.
+* **model_apps** - A dictionary like object containing the string name and the location of the models used for inspection.
 * **compare_type** - Flag option that configures the automatic migration generation subsystem to detect column type changes.